-2. Determine the role of PV1 protein in cancer.
-We are employing multiple cancer models to study the role of PV1 in tumor growth.
+2. Determine the role of PLVAP in cancer.
+We are employing multiple cancer models to study the role of PLVAP in tumor growth.

 3. Development of anticancer diagnostics and therapeutics.

 Dr. Stan did his postdoctoral training 1994-1999 at University of California San Diego Medical in the laboratory of George Palade, where he worked on the role of caveolae/lipid rafts and fenestrae in the cell biology of vascular permeability.
 He joined the faculty at UCSD as a Project Scientist (1999 ) and Research Assistant Professor (2000) in the Department of Cellular and Molecular Medicine continuing his studies of the molecular mechanisms of vascular permeability and the structures involved.
-In 2004, Dr. Stan joined the faculty of the departments of Pathology, and of Microbiology and Immunology at Dartmouth Medical School as an Assistant Professor and became Associate Professor in 2009.
-Currently, he is a member of the Heart and Vascular Research Center, Norris Cotton Cancer Center and affiliated with the Immunology COBRE.
+In 2004, Dr. Stan joined the faculty of the departments of Pathology, and of Microbiology and Immunology at Dartmouth Medical School as an Assistant Professor.
+Currently Dr Stan is Associate Professor of Biochemistry and Cell Biology, a member of the Norris Cotton Cancer Center and affiliated with the BioMT COBRE.
 Since 2013 Dr Stan serves as the Director of the Optical Cell Imaging Facility and Co-Director, Irradiation, Pre-clinical Imaging and Microscopy Shared Resource, Norris Cotton Cancer Center.

 Phorbol esters induce PLVAP expression via VEGF and additional secreted molecules in MEK1-dependent and p38, JNK and PI3K/Akt-independent manner.

 Spatially controlled assembly of affinity ligand and enzyme cargo enables targeting ferritin nanocarriers to caveolae.